 Expert

 An expert is usually a member of a team involved in internal service delivery, who receives and works on requests from employees.
-This is usually someone from your HR, Finance, Legal, Office IT, or Management teams.
-They have been assigned the role of expert and therefore can access the Conversations tab in the main navigation bar when they are logged into Personio.
+This is usually someone from your HR, Finance, Legal, Workplace IT, or Management teams.
+They have been assigned to the expert and can access Conversations from the main navigation bar when they are logged into Personio.

 Requester